smarnach/crashstats-tools/README.rst

      Sends specified crashes for reprocessing

-     This requires CRASHSTATS_API_TOKEN to be set in the environment to a valid API token.
+     This requries an API token with "Reprocess Crashes" permission in order to reprocess crash reports.
+Set the CRASHSTATS_API_TOKEN environment variable to your API token value:

+     CRASHSTATS_API_TOKEN=xyz reprocess ...

      To create an API token for Crash Stats, visit: